 These two are often interchanged, with many thinking they are one and the same.
 While it is true that both have the same goal – revenue generation – they go about it differently.

 Marketing is broader than sales, since it also covers areas such as establishing relationships with customers, suppliers, distributors and competitors; identifying opportunities in the market; and formulation of strategies to establish and maintain relationships, to name a few.
 It often involves activities like conducting market researches, advertising, public relations, customer service, and sales.
 Yes, it is safe to say that Sales can be thought of as a part of Marketing.
-In fact, selling is the ultimate result of marketing, seeing as all the activities performed in marketing a product is geared towards closing its sale.
+In fact, selling is the ultimate result of marketing, seeing as all the activities performed in marketing a product is geared towards closing its sale over the sales funnel.

 Great products do not really sell themselves.